In This Article

 Parent-teacher interviews at secondary school: what to expect

-Throughout your child’s time in secondary school, you’ll be invited to attend parent-teacher interviews, usually once or twice a year.
+Throughout your child’s time in secondary school, you might be invited to attend parent-teacher interviews, usually once or twice a year.

-Every parent is invited to attend at least one set of interviews a year.
-It doesn’t mean there’s a problem with your child’s progress.
+Being asked to attend an interview doesn’t mean there’s a problem with your child’s progress.